alonhar/lambda-mongodb-s3-backup/README.md

-This is simple lambda function that use `mongodump` to backup mongodb database.
+This is simple aws lambda function that use `mongodump` to backup mongodb database.

 It zip's the file and upload it to S3 bucket.